Home

 It’s NYS law, riders must yield to all groomers, big or small, even if a sled is pulling a drag.
 A groomer often times is pulling a full drag of snow and if the groomer has to slow, it can get stuck with full drag of snow.

 Why don't the groomers run more often during poor trail conditions?There's a couple reasons why groomers aren't on the trail as much as some believe they should.
 First, keep in mind that groomers do there best work alone, free from traffic.
 Our trails are approximately eight foot in width, our large grooming drag is eight foot in width and that gives no room for traffic to pass, causing some riders to pull off the trail and risk getting stuck.
 Second, our groomer operators are volunteers many who have regular jobs and/or commitments that causes some jocking of operators at short notice.
-This year officers are working on a schedule asking operators to committ to certain days and providing snow conditions are good complete assigned routes.
-We're going to need more operators probably to be more effective and maybe some equipment moved around but we're a growing club with some growing pains and will get better and bigger in the years to come.
+The officers are always working on a schedule asking operators to committ to certain days providing snow conditions are well enough on the assigned routes.

 Trails were rough today, why didn’t I see any groomers out?

-Our groomers operate at night.
-The purpose of a groomer is to remove moguls.
+Our groomers typically operate at night or early morning.
+The purpose of a groomer is to remove moguls, not to break new trails after a light or heavy.
 The cold snow conditions after dark allow groomers to bust-up moguls moving snow thru the drag which causes friction, creating heat and resulting in a new smooth foundation, similar to paving a road.
 Grooming at night provides ample time the trail needs to set up hard to withstand heavy traffic.
 Groomers are well lighted and more visible at night too, providing for safe travel.
 Our grooming rigs will run during the daylight hours in cold conditions to repair heavy traffic trails although results are quickly washed away without ample time for the trail to set before being ridden by snowmobiles.